arangodb/docs/3.11/architecture-deployment-modes-cluster-architecture.md

 From the outside this process is fully transparent:
-An application may talk to any _Coordinator_  and it will automatically figure out where the data is currently stored (read-case) or is to be stored (write-case).
+An application may talk to any _Coordinator_  and it automatically figures out where the data is currently stored when reading or is to be stored when writing.
 The information about the _shards_ is shared across all _Coordinators_ using the _Agency_.

 _Shards_ are configured per _collection_ so multiple _shards_ of data form